-Consistent with the axiom that nature abhors a vacuum, a growing number of ambitious and creative types are turning the historical and traditional employment relationship on its head, using smartphones and the Web to match freelance workers with employers at a moment’s notice.
+Consistent with the axiom that nature abhors a vacuum, a growing number of ambitious and creative types are turning the historical and traditional employment relationship on its head, using smartphones and the Web to match freelance workers looking for how to make $500 fast with employers at a moment’s notice.
 After all, it’s always been about the relationship, or simply having certain knowledge, that has linked companies with employees.

 Consider my hypothetical company called “FuelDude,” a San Francisco-based startup that matches independent contractors with skill sets of use to retail fuel marketers with retail fuel marketers needing said services.

 FuelDude, using a mix of systems, taps into a very large and growing database of independent, autonomous and eager workers with skill sets including HVAC installation and repair, HAZMAT operational and regulatory compliance, customer service, HVAC sales, fuel sales, industry-specific legal, industry-specific accounting, CDL-ready delivery contractors, etc., etc.

 Sound “Uber-esque?”
 Right. the entire concept for companies like Fuel Dude have been borne of Uber, the car service founded in San Francisco in 2009, that today operates in 53 countries and has revenues exceeding $1 billion.
 Yes, a billion.

 Uber was not the first, it turns out.
 The concept dates back to 2001, when a tech company started matching on-demand programmers with companies that were in need.